He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 I mean, that's seven or eight, nine, whatever it was, whatever year that song was.

-Fritz Mondo.
+Fritz Mondoll.

-How old is Mondole now?
+How old is Mondo now?

-He's in his eighties.
+He's in his 80s.

-Yeah, Mondol is 84.
+Yeah, Mondo was 84.

 Yeah, yeah, yeah, 84.

-Uh, and Reagan's commercials are mourning in America.
+And Reagan's commercials are mourning in America.

-And Mondo's, I'm gonna raise your taxes.
+And Mondo's, I'm going to raise your taxes.

-He will too, he just won't tell you.
+He just won't tell you.

 Yeah.

-Anyway, here's Mondole.
+Anyway, here's Mondahl.

-Wolf Blitzer said, uh, you know, Obama's not feeling people's pain the way Clinton was capable of feeling pain.
+Wolf Blitzer said, you know, Obama's not feeling people's pain the way Clinton was capable of feeling pain.

 Why is that?

-You you're talking about the teleprompters that he always has when he's delivering a formal speech.
+You're talking about the teleprompters that he always has when he's delivering a formal speech.

-You don't think that works, is that what you're saying?
+You don't think that works.

-If you're looking at the teleprompter, you're here, you're here, you're here, and your your audience is right there.
+If you're looking at the teleprompter, you're here, you're here, you're here, and your audience is right there.

 And I think he needs to do more of that.

-It's even worse than Mondole knows.
+It's even worse than Mondo knows.

 Obama takes the idiot boards to meetings.